ftntcorecse/fos-api-prom-exporter/README.md

 You should also have a Grafana/Prometheus server setup to receive the data.

+Access to the Fortinet Developer Network (FNDN) is highly recommended if expansion for new monitor API endpoints is planned.
+This API Explorer eases the process of identifying new URLs and metrics to monitor.

+This repository depends heavily on the **prometheus_client** Python library.
+Documentation for this library can be found here: https://github.com/prometheus/client_python

 ### Getting Started

 * Clone this repo to a new project in an IDE of your choice.